iqrasafdarr/MedVisionAI/README.md

 BLIP is a general-purpose image-captioning model and is not specialized for radiological interpretation.

-Its output on MRI images can therefore be repetitive, semantically weak, or inappropriate for clinical interpretation.
+Its output on MRI images can therefore be repetitive, semantically weak, or unsuitable for clinical interpretation.

 ---